Below is a list of the questions we are most frequently asked by guests before booking dog sledding trips.

 What is included in the price of the trip?

-All meals, accommodation, permits and guiding services are included while on trip.
-And let’s not forget the sleds and dogs!
+All meals, accommodation, park permits and guiding services are included while on trip.
+And let’s not forget all of the equipment, sleds and dogs!

 See specific trip descriptions for details.
 Please note that all prices are quoted in Canadian dollars.